-James Mc Dowell, PE coach will begin a series of six lessons next Monday for classes from Second to Sixth.
+James Mc Dowell, PE coach will begin a series of six lessons next Monday for classes from Junior Infants to Second Class.
 These will focus on athletics and the fundamental movements.
 Classes will be asked to wear their PE uniform on Mondays.
-All Junior PE classes will return to normal and Mrs. Mc Gurrin’s class will have PE on Wednesday.

 Friends for Life:

 Fourth Class will begin a school based positive mental health programme called ‘Friends for Life’ this term.
 The World Health Organisation cites 'Friends for Life' as the only evidence-based programme effective at all levels of intervention for anxiety in children.
-Parents will receive a letter about an information evening regarding the programme in the coming weeks.
+Parents have received a letter about an information evening to be held in the school on Thursday 17th January at 7.30 p.m. regarding the programme.

 We had our first meeting of the New Year.
 We want the pupils in the school to be able to voice their opinions so we have put an idea box in the school corridor.
 We are going to be helping to organise the upcoming Grandparents Day by decorating the hall and baking goodies.

-Opening and Closing Times at Four Masters National School:
+Opening and Closing Times at Four Masters N.S.: